Semantic markup reference

 Do not include anything if the source topic is not available in the current context.

-If you want to include something from a topic in another help module, specify it as the origin.
+If you want to include or reference something from another help module, specify this module as the origin.

 Insert content with conditions: only content marked by the specified custom filters, separated with commas.